Latrodectus mactans: Range

 The southern widow is primarily found in (and is indigenous to) the southeastern United States, ranging as far north as Ohio and as far west as Texas.
-The northern black widow (L. variolus) is found primarily in the northeastern United States, though its range overlaps with that of L. mactans.
+The northern black widow (L. variolus) is found primarily in the middle Atlantic states, though its range overlaps with that of L. mactans.
 In the Dominican Republic L. mactans is found throughout the whole country.
 L. mactans is also found throughout Mexico where its range overlaps with that of Latrodectus hesperus and Latrodectus geometricus.

 L. mactans, along with L. hesperus and L. geometricus, is established in the Hawaiian Islands (USA).
 One pathway of entry into Hawaii for at least one of these black widow species is imported produce (which is also considered an important potential pathway for widow spiders elsewhere).

 Reproduction

 When a male is mature, he spins a sperm web, deposits semen on it, and charges his palpal bulbs with the sperm.
 Black widow spiders reproduce sexually when the male inserts his palpal bulbs into the female's spermathecal openings.
 The female deposits her eggs in a globular silken container in which they remain camouflaged and guarded.
 A female black widow spider can produce four to nine egg sacs in one summer, each containing about 100–400 eggs.
 Usually, eggs incubate for twenty to thirty days.
 It is rare for more than a hundred to survive this process.
-On average, thirty will survive through the first molting due to cannibalism, lack of food, and/or lack of proper shelter.
+On average, thirty will survive through the first molting, while the rest will perish due to cannibalism, lack of food, and/or lack of proper shelter.
 It takes two to four months for black widow spiders to mature enough to breed; however, full maturation typically takes six to nine months.
 The females can live for up to three years, while a male's lifespan is about three to four months.
 The female may eat the male after mating.

 Prey

-Black widow spiders typically prey on a variety of insects, with a preference for fire ants if extant, but they also feed on woodlice, diplopods, and chilopods when they are young, and occasionally other arachnids.
-The spider's web is even strong enough to catch animals as large as mice.
+Black widow spiders typically prey on a variety of insects; however, they also consume woodlice, diplopods, chilopods, and other arachnids.
 When the prey is entangled by the web, Latrodectus mactans quickly comes out of its retreat, wraps the prey securely in its strong web, then bites and envenoms its prey.
 The venom takes about ten minutes to take effect; in the meantime, the prey is held tightly by the spider.
 When movements of the prey cease, digestive enzymes are released into the wound.
 The black widow spider then carries its prey back to its retreat before feeding.